trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 The outer and inner boundary curves, background grid as well as the mesh will be visualized for quality inspection.

+### Synopsis

+This tutorial demonstrates how to:
+* Create and edit an outer boundary chain.
+* Create and edit an inner boundary chain.
+* Add the background grid when an outer boundary curve is present.
+* Visualize a HQMTool project.
+* Discuss undo / redo capabilities.
+* Construct and add parametric spline curves.
+* Construct and add a curve from parametric equations.
+* Construct and add straight line segments.
+* Construct and add circular arc segments.

 ## Initialization

 From a Julia REPL we load the HOHQMesh package as well as